SandyRodger/LS170-171/lesson_4.md

 - My brain is dead and it's only 10am.
 Am I not sleeping properly?
 Am I not relaxing properly?
 - [After a nap...]
 - Recap:
-  -  Our client is currently a terminal window running Netcat
+  -  Up till now our client has been a terminal window running Netcat
   -  It sends one line requests.
-  -  The client outputs theresponse from the server without tampering at all.
+  -  The client outputs the response from the server without tampering at all.
 -  If our client was a browser, we would have to adapt out code for:
   -  Most browsers automatically include multiple headers, over multiple lines.
     -  The initial request header.